-Parents should make formal application between 16th November 2020 and 15th January 2021, regardless of when their child is due to actually join the school during this year.
-The children will be admitted in September 2021.
+Parents should make formal application by 15th January 2024, regardless of when their child is due to actually join the school during this year.
+The children will be admitted in September 2024.

 Places will be given to all applicants unless the number of applicants exceeds our admission limit of 60.